yhlleo/TriangleGAN/README.md

 ### References

-If you take use of our datasets or code, please cite our papers (coming soon):
+If you take use of our datasets or code, please cite our papers:

 ```
 @article{liu2019gesture,
   title={Gesture-to-gesture translation in the wild via category-independent conditional maps},
   author={Liu, Yahui and De Nadai, Marco and Zen, Gloria and Sebe, Nicu and Lepri, Bruno},
-  journal={arXiv preprint arXiv:1907.xxx},
+  journal={arXiv preprint arXiv:1907.05916},
   year={2019}
 }
 ```